Texas Bluebonnet Facts

 Texas Bluebonnet Distribution, Habitat, and Ecology

-In point of fact, and surprisingly, these generally constitute relatively inhospitable regions.
+In point of fact, and rather surprisingly, these generally constitute relatively inhospitable regions.
 The species most often prefers loose, often rocky soil.
 The truly beautiful flower also commonly grows in uncultivated areas, including prairies, and along roadsides.

 Species Sharing Its Range